ValorNaram/fosmbot/files/help.md

 `/funban <username or id>`
   - Unban a previously banned user
   - level __fedadmin__ or higher required
+  - all chats
   - to substitute `<username or id>`, just reply a message written by a user you want to unban with that command `/fban <username or id> <comment>`
   - Ban a user with a reason (=comment)
   - level __fedadmin__ or higher required
+  - all chats
   - to substitute `<username or id>`, just reply a message written by a user you want to unban with that command `/newowner <username or id>`
   - Transfer Ownership to another user.
 The new user then can do everything the previous owner could do.
 The previous owner gets demoted to the level __owner__
   - level __owner__ required
+  - all chats
   - **NOT POSSIBLE:** to substitute `<username or id>`, just reply a message written by a user you want to unban with that command
 `/addgroup`
   - Add the group this command has been sent from to the federation "osmallgroups"
   - level __superadmin__ or higher required
+  - only groups
 `/removegroup`
   - Remove the group this command has been sent from from the federation "osmallgroups"
   - level __superadmin__ or higher required
+  - only groups
 `/search <display name>`
   - Prints out all users (telegram id inclusive) this Bot knows and having the specified display name
   - level __fedadmin__ or higher required